 Walking pads offer a convenient, practical way to stay active, even when you’re short on space.
-Similar to treadmills, walking pads have compact designs with motorised walking decks that keep you moving.
+Ideal for home workouts, walking pads have compact designs with motorised walking decks that keep you moving.

-Speeds are slower than a regular treadmill in most cases, but they’re still quick enough to get your heart pumping and keep you active.
+Speeds are slower in most cases, but they’re still quick enough to get your heart pumping and keep you active.

 There are several walking pads on the market today, but some are better than others when it comes to quality and durability.
 Here are our top five picks for the best walking pads this year.